alphagov/notifications-ruby-client/DOCUMENTATION.md

 1. Select __Edit__.
 1. Add a placeholder field to the email template using double brackets.
 For example:

-"Download your file at: ((link_to_document))"
+"Download your file at: ((link_to_file))"

 ### Upload your file

-The file you upload must be a PDF or CSV file smaller than 2MB.
+The file you upload must be a PDF, CSV, text file or Microsoft Word document smaller than 2MB.
 [Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support/ask-question-give-feedback) if you need to send other file types.

 1. Pass the file object as an argument to the `Notifications.prepare_upload` helper method.
 1. Pass the result into the personalisation argument.